EPCCed/archer2-cpp/exercises/5-templates/README.md

 Makefile  complex.cpp  complex.hpp  test.cpp
 ```

 `complex.cpp` contains a working version of the complex number class.
 Change the class declaration and definitions to use type templating.
-Hint: C++ will not automatically convert from a char array to std::string so you will need to be explicit.